kshetline/ligatures-limited/README.md

 This example adds the first two ligatures for rendering, and causes the last two to be suppressed.

 Ligature lists can also “start fresh”, clearing inherited ligatures.
-A leading `0` suppresses all ligatures, after which you can list just the ligatures you want to see.
+A leading `0` suppresses all ligatures, after which you can list just the ligatures you want to see rendered.

 A leading `X` enables all ligatures, after which you can list just the ligatures you want to suppress.